Online Loans That Accept BC Disability Income

 3. Verify your identity.
 You’ll need to show lenders that you are who you say you are.
 You can do this by showing a piece of government-issued ID like your driver’s licence or passport.

-If you’re having trouble getting approved for a loan while on disability assistance or you think the interest rate you’ll be approved for is more than you can afford to pay, it’s worth considering other options.
+If you’re having trouble getting approved for a loan while on disability assistance, or you think the loans above are not right for your situation, here are some other options to consider:

 • Get someone to cosign the loan.
 See if you can find a family member or friend with a good credit score who is willing to cosign a loan with you.
-Just make sure that person understands they will be held responsible for paying back the loan if you default.
+Just make sure that they understand they will be held responsible for paying back the loan if you default.

 • Credit card cash advance.
 A credit card cash advance typically comes with an interest rate of around 23%, which can be cheaper than payday loans as long as you pay off your cash advance as soon as you can.

-Living with a disability can be extremely challenging, especially when you have to worry about how you’re going to pay the bills.
-BC disability assistance is designed to lift some of that burden off of your shoulders.
+BC disability assistance provides you with financial or health support.
 It helps to cover the cost of basic living expenses (like food, clothing, shelter and prescriptions) for people living with disabilities.

 The amount you’re eligible to receive depends on your income as well as the size of your family.
 You’re still allowed to work and earn money while on BC disability assistance.